thinking an alternative, practicing an alternative, being an alternative

 Today, JJB is not only a website but also a transnational community of artists, scholars, and friends from over forty different countries.
-For some people in different parts of the world, JJB is a primary spiritual community because, in the absence of opportunities at home or in the workplace, it provides the best opportunity they have for reflecting on big questions and considering their relevance to daily life.
+For some people in different parts of the world, JJB is a primary spiritual community because, in the absence of opportunities at home or in the workplace.
 And for many people it provides an introduction to the philosophy of Whitehead.

 Want to Read Whitehead's

 Find a copy of Process and Reality, download John Cobb's Whitehead Wordbook or purchase Robert Mesle's Process-Relational Philosophy: An Introduction to Whitehead, and take the online course offered in Reading Whitehead.

 And if you'd like to discuss process philosophy with others, join our Facebook discussion group: Process Philosophy for Everyone.

 The religious side of process philosophy is called process theology.
 Whitehead himself was a philosopher, not a theologian; but theologians made use of his philosophy.

 Early on process theology referred primarily to Christian process theology and, perhaps even more decidedly, Protestant Christian process theology with a progressive spirit.
 Today there are many Protestant Christian process theologians, and it is influential in a grassroots movement called Homebrewed Christianity.
 You can learn a great deal about this style of Christianity from Process and Faith and from the website for Homebrewed Christianity.